antirez/disque-module/README.md

 * The module lacks the implementation of any persistence layer yet.
 * No graceful removal of nodes (leaving node state): this flag is yet to be implemented.
 * There are many bugs and it may crash.
 It started working just a few days ago.
 * A few commands may be missing.
-Notably there is no `INFO` for Disque yet.
+Notably there is no `HELLO` and `INFO` for Disque yet.
+Note that both also conflict with Redis command names, so they'll renamed to `DISQUE HELLO` and `DISQUE INFO`.
-* The license is different.
+* The license is different, the Disque module is AGPL while the original Disque project as a Redis fork was BSD.

 All the missing features will be addressed in the next weeks in order to provide a module that is ready for beta testing, and later for production usage.